cfpb/design-manual/brand-guidelines/typography.md

 #### Heading followed by body copy

-When a heading is followed by paragraph text, include 30 px of space below Display and 15 px below Headings 1–6.
+When a heading is followed by paragraph text, include 30px of space below Display and 15px below Headings 1–6.

 </div>